 What the human mind does is what brutes cannot do, viz, to draw from every-recurring experience of its testimony in particulars a general proposition, and, because this instinct or intuition acts whenever the phenomena of sense present themselves, to lay down in broad terms, by an inductive process, the great aphorism, that there is an external world, and that all the phenomena of sense proceed from it.

-Though Newman saw our ability to perceive the regularity of nature as an “instinct or intuition” of the human mind, he also recognized the rational power of the human mind generalize this, a subtle difference between the empiricism of Newman and Hume.
+Though Newman saw our ability to perceive the regularity of nature as an “instinct or intuition” of the human mind, he also recognized the rational power of the human mind to generalize this, a subtle difference between the empiricism of Newman and Hume.
 Nonetheless, for both, the primary means of our knowledge of the external world is through our senses.

 What is particularly theistic about Newman’s empiricism, however, is that this experience of repetition led him, by a force of feeling, to recognize a Mind behind the occurrences of the universe.